rand0musername/project-euler/README.md

 # project-euler
-- My solutions for [Project Euler](https://projecteuler.net/) problems.
+- My solutions to [Project Euler](https://projecteuler.net/) problems.
 - Mostly written in C++, occasionally Java, Python and Haskell.
 - Most of these aren't well documented since they're too simple (+ I was lazy), but as I progress to more difficult problems I will try to add insightful comments.
 Still, if you want to discuss any of these feel free to hit me up.